Jump to accessibility statement Skip to content

 • the principles of UK Quality Code for HE

-• and other significant internal and external regulatory requirements and benchmarks.
+• other significant internal and external regulatory requirements and benchmarks.

 5) To provide high-level assurance to Academic Board and, via it, to the Board of Governors and Academic Assurance Committee, on compliance with all relevant Office for Students (OfS) registration conditions, principles of UK Quality Code for HE and other significant internal and external regulatory requirements and benchmarks.

-6) To approve policy to support student success and satisfying academic quality and standards and enhancement and, on behalf of Academic Board.
+6) To approve significant policy frameworks and substantive, cross-cutting policy to support student success and satisfying academic quality and standards and enhancement activities recommended to Education Committee by one of its sub-committees on behalf of Academic Board.

-9) To consider annual and ad-hoc high level assurance on the adequacy of arrangements for:
+8) To consider annual and ad-hoc high-level assurance on the adequacy of arrangements for:

 • PSRB accreditation